This Big-Batch, Pressure-Cooked Chili Recipe Can Feed You (and Your Neighbors)

 2. Quick-release, carefully remove lid, and stir until all ingredients are thoroughly mixed.
 Salt and/or sprinkle cayenne pepper to taste.

-3. Divide chili in bowls, garnishing with shredded cheddar cheese and guacamole.
+3. Divide chili in bowls, garnishing with shredded cheddar cheese and guacamole (or avocado).

 4. Transfer leftovers to an air-tight container, and refrigerate for up to 5 days.
 Flavor will improve each day as the spices sink into the ingredients.